 What Goes with Roasted Red Potatoes?

-If you love roasted vegetables, check out How Long to Roast Vegetables at 400 Degrees. which is a series of all of our roasted vegetable recipes, including cauliflower, broccoli, Brussels sprouts, and asparagus.
+If you love roasted vegetables, check out out roasted vegetables recipes, including cauliflower, broccoli, Brussels sprouts, and asparagus.

-Shown below is Seared tripletail with roasted mini red potatoes.
+Below is a dish of Seared Tripletail with this mini potatoes recipe.
 The fish is quickly seared in hot oil and a hot butter sauce is poured over the top for extra flavor.

 How To Add Extra Flavor to Roasted Red Potatoes